jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 The `init-subodules-no-riscv-tools.sh` script will initialize and checkout all of the necessary `git submodules`.
 This will also validate that you are on a tagged branch, otherwise it will prompt for confirmation.
 When updating Chipyard to a new version, you will also want to rerun this script to update the submodules.
 Using git directly will try to initialize all submodules; this is not recommended unless you expressly desire this behavior.

 `git submodules` allow you to keep other Git repositories as subdirectories of another Git repository.
 For example, the above script initiates the `rocket-chip` submodule which is it's own Git repository that you can look at <a href="https://github.com/chipsalliance/rocket-chip/tree/44b0b8249279d25bd75ea693b725d9ff1b96e2ab">here</a>.
-If you look at the `.gitmodules` file at `tools/C/yourusername/sp23-chipyard-lab-dev`, you can see
+If you look at the `.gitmodules` file at `$chipyard`, you can see
 ```
 [submodule "rocket-chip"]
 	path = generators/rocket-chip
 	url = https://github.com/chipsalliance/rocket-chip.git
 ```
 which defines this behavior.
-Read more about `git submodules` [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+Read more about `git submodules` [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 7) Run
 ```
 <your email>@bwrcrdsl-2:/tools/C/<your username>/sp23-chipyard-lab-dev/sp23-chipyard-lab-dev $ source ./env.sh
 ```

 An `env.sh` file should exist in the top-level repository (`$chipyard`).
 This file activates the conda environment that was set up previously and sets up necessary environment variables needed for future Chipyard steps (needed for the `make` system to work properly).
 Once the script is run, the `PATH`, `RISCV`, and `LD_LIBRARY_PATH` environment variables will be set properly for the toolchain requested.
-You can source this file in your [`.bashrc`](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux) or equivalent environment setup file to get the proper variables, or directly include it in your current environment by running the above command every time you open a new terminal or start a new work session.
+You can source this file in your [`.bashrc`](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux) or equivalent environment setup file to get the proper variables, or directly include it in your current environment by **running the above command every time you open a new terminal or start a new work session**.

 ## Chipyard Repo Tour